octaG-M/Analytics/README.md

 And the third class, and the fourth one, and so on...

-**Second step** Some styling for these divs in the CSS code of the page (otherwise, a part of the Raphael magic won't show up):
+**Second step** - Some styling for these divs in the CSS code of the page should be inserted (otherwise, a part of the Raphael magic won't show up):

 ```css